qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Editing attribute values can be done by:

 * typing the new value directly in the cell, whether the attribute table is in table or form view.
-Changes can hence be done cell by cell, feature by feature;
+Changes are hence done cell by cell, feature by feature;
-* using the field calculator: update in a row a field that may already exist or to be created but for multiple features; it can be used to create virtual fields.
+* using the :ref:`field calculator <vector_field_calculator>`: update in a row a field that may already exist or to be created but for multiple features; it can be used to create virtual fields.
-* using the quick field calculation bar: same as above but for only existing field
+* using the quick field :ref:`calculation bar <quick_field_calculation_bar>`:
+  same as above but for only existing field
-* or using the multi edit mode: update in a row multiple fields for multiple features.
+* or using the :ref:`multi edit <multi_edit_fields>` mode: update in a row multiple fields for multiple features.

 .. _vector_field_calculator: